 6. Pay attention to your sleep and nutrition

 Pay very close attention to your sleeping habits.
 If you don’t get enough sleep, your motivation levels are proven to decrease.
+Small changes such as naps or determining your sleep schedule can help make sure that you get enough snooze time.
 Additionally, ensure that you're eating and drinking the right things - it plays a big part in maintaining your overall health and wellbeing.

 7. Find interests outside of work

 Having interests outside of work helps you with your life balance.
 It means that you're not constantly doing work or thinking about it.
 It could be anything from hitting the gym regularly, or having a side project that you're passionate about.